OVyla/Tweeter-Sentiment-Analysis-and-Classification/README.md

     ```bash
     pip install -r requirements.txt
     ```
+3. Run the code 'IMPORTARDATASETGRANDE.PY' to get the initial dataset we used

 ## Usage

-Run the main script to train the models or perform inference:
+Run the main script 'logreg_tweets.py' to train the models and get the results from it.
+Also you will see some graphics to view the analisys in the directory 'GRAFIQUES'.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.